jaraen/TitanTricks/README.rst

 CommonJS modules?
 ================
 CommonJS modules is now supported for reusable components.
+But please note that does not work on Android and SDK 1.7.3. (but works fine with 1.7.1).

 If you don't know how to use commonJS modules on Titanium, these two reads will help a lot:

 http://wiki.appcelerator.org/display/guides/CommonJS+in+Titanium
 http://wiki.appcelerator.org/display/guides/Mobile+Best+Practices